nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `editEvent` operation is facilitated by `EditEventCommand` which extends from `Command`.
-If the users' input matches the `COMMAND_WORD` of `EditEventCommand` in `AddressBookParser#parseCommand()`, `EditEventCommandParser#parse()` will process the additional user inputs which constitute any combination of the 4 fields and return a `EditEventCommand`.
+If the users' input matches the `COMMAND_WORD` of `EditEventCommand` in `AddressBookParser#parseCommand()`, `EditEventCommandParser#parse()` will process the additional user inputs which include one or more of the 4 fields and return a `EditEventCommand`.

 Executing this Command object through the `EditEventCommand#execute()` triggers the `Model` interface's `Model#setEvent()`.
 This operation subsequently calls upon the `AddressBook#setEvent()` operation which in turn calls